amaurymartiny/awesome-prime-numbers/CONTRIBUTING.md

 - Propose a new category/sub-category
 - Other more significant changes: I'm really open to new ideas

-## Adding something to an awesome list
+## Adding something to this list

-If you have something awesome to contribute to an awesome list, this is how you do it.

 1. You'll need a [GitHub account](https://github.com/join)!
-2. Click on the `README.md` file.
+2. Click on the [`README.md`](README.md) file.
-3. Now click ont he edit button, it's on the top right corner, and looks like a pen.
+3. Now click on the edit button, it's on the top right corner, and looks like a pen.
 4. You can start editing the text of the file in the in-browser editor.
-Make sure you follow guidelines above.
+Make sure you follow guidelines below.
 You can use [GitHub Flavored Markdown](https://help.github.com/articles/github-flavored-markdown/).
-5. Say why you're proposing the changes, and then click on "Propose file change".
+5. Scroll to the bottom, say why you're proposing the changes, and then click on "Propose file change".
 6. Submit the [pull request](https://help.github.com/articles/using-pull-requests/)!

 ## Guidelines